7 Tips on Managing a Remote Inbound Sales Team You can Implement by Next Week

 7. Focus on Learning & Development

 You don’t need to be fancy to invest in learning and development.
-There are so many free sales conferences, podcasts, and blogs to learn from.
+There are so many free sales conferences, remote working tips, podcasts, and blogs to learn from.

 Here are some of my favorite sales books: